gardhr/matrix/README.md

 Single-header matrix library for C++.

-Simply include "matrix.hpp" (or "matrix" if importing default namespace).
+Simply include "matrix.hpp" (or "matrix", if importing default namespace).

 If matrix_t or matrix are already defined, library can be wrapped in a namespace: